SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb-atlas.md

 This task makes the following assumptions

 * You successfully added a hosted collector and HTTP source,** **and copied the configuration parameters (ProjectID, OrganizationID, PublicKey and PrivateKey) from MongoDB Atlas console, as described in [Add a Hosted Collector and HTTP Source](#Step_2:_Add_a_Hosted_Collector_and_HTTP_Source).
 * You are logged in to the user account with which you will install the collector.
-If not, use the following command to switch to that account: `sudo su &lt;user_name>`
+If not, use the following command to switch to that account: `sudo su <user_name>`.

 #### Configure the script on a Linux machine